BOLL7708/ActionBot/CLA.md

 [AGPL]: https://www.gnu.org/licenses/agpl-3.0.html

 ## Signed Contributors
-To sign, add your GitHub username as a new list entry at the bottom of this document.
-Make sure to not modify anyone else's entry, as well as leave an empty line at the bottom so the next person can avoid modifying your entry to add a new line.
+Add your GitHub username as a new entry at the end of the list.
+Do not alter other entries, and leave a blank line below yours.

 BOLL7708
 - c0ldvengeance